 Some disqualified directors believe that they can control the company despite disqualification due to the fact that they are the majority shareholder.
 This is not permissible.
 If a disqualified director tries to manage the business in the guise as a shareholder he/she will be acting in breach of the director disqualification order with all the serious consequences this can carry and will effectively be acting as a shadow director.
 Do not risk it.

-This is not a risk worth taking and you should at least seek expert director disqualification legal advice before commencing any such senior role where there is potentially a misconception that you are acting in the same capacity as a director.
+This is not a risk worth taking and you should at least seek legal advice before commencing any such senior role where there is potentially a misconception that you are acting in the same capacity as a director.

-10. Believing you cannot be a director or involved in the management of a business if subject to a director disqualification order
+10. Don’t believe that you can never be a director or involved in the management of a business if subject to a director disqualification order